db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 ### -nonPreventable

 Used by the InflictX core command.
 Any damage modded like this will not trigger damage prevention cards and will always discard cards from the target player's hand.

+### -warn

+The warn modulator merely provides some information to the player, and occasionally allows them to abort the operation, if they're not ready.